 Welcome to the ANS Developmental Neuroscience Forum (ADNF)!
-The mission of the ADNF is to provide year-long engagement for Australasian Neuroscience Society Members and our colleagues all around a world with an interest in developmental neuroscience.
+The mission of the ADNF is to provide year-long engagement for Australasian Neuroscience Society Members and our colleagues all around the world with an interest in developmental neuroscience.

-We encourage you to sign up to join our mailing list to receive full details of presentations and speakers.
+We encourage you to sign up and join our mailing list to receive full details of presentations and speakers.
 You can also recommend a colleague or even nominate yourself to speak about your exciting project that is in pre-print, or recently published.
 We welcome your participation, as audience member as well as speaker!

 With best wishes,

 Your friendly ADNF team

 (Julian Heng, Nathalie Dehorter, Michael Piper, Kelly Glendining)

 On behalf of your friendly ADNF team, we welcome you to attend our next symposium!

 Jin-Wu Tsai (National Yang-Ming University, Taiwan)